 A gout flare is extremely painful.
 In fact, almost half of people with gout say they can't imagine anything more painful than a flare.
 Some people report it feels like the affected joint is caught in a mechanical device.
-On a pain scale of 1 to 10, most gout patients rank their pain as a 9 or 10.
-Medical professionals generally agree that pain ranked by a patient as a "5" or more requires treatment.
+On a pain scale of 1 to 10, most gout sufferers rank their pain as a 9 or 10.
+During a gout flare, most patients cannot move the joint at all.

-Findings from surveys conducted by Wakefield Research on behalf of the Gout & Uric Acid Education Society suggest that-in addition to the physical pain of gout-the disease also presents a tremendous emotional burden to those who have it.
+Findings from surveys conducted by Wakefield Research on behalf of the Gout Education Society suggest that-in addition to the physical pain of gout-the disease also presents a tremendous emotional burden to those who have it.
 Consider that: